MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 - Leave all the settings as they are and select **Next: Tags**.
 - Optionally, add tags, the select **Review + create**.
 - Double-check your settings, then select **Create**.

+## Test the streaming URL with the VM in the Vnet

+1. Copy the URL from the Azure Media Player window on your desktop.
+1. Connect to your VM using the bastion host as you did before in the quickstart.
+1. Open a browser in your VM and paste the URL in the URL field.

+You should see the video playing since the VM is part of the VNet.

 ## ARM template